 Here are some other pain and suffering settlement values for knee injuries:

 I’ve seen jury verdicts for the pain and suffering component of broken lower leg bone (without surgery) in the $35,000 to $75,000 range.
 The lower leg bones are the tibia and fibula.

 The pedestrian hired me to represent him.
-GEICO paid $65,000 to settle his personal injury case.
+At first, GEICO offered just $14,780.15 to settle this case.

-Medicare, AARP (United Healthcare), Farmers Insurance (med pay) paid the bulk of his medical bills.
+Medicare, AARP (United Healthcare), Farmers Insurance (med pay) paid most of his medical bills.
 Thus, he had to pay them back from the settlement.

 The good news?